ulissigroup/F22-06-325/f22-06-325/projects/catalysts/catalyst_simulation.md

 adslab.set_tags(tags)

 # Fixed atoms are prevented from moving during a structure relaxation.
 # We fix all slab atoms beneath the surface.
-cons= FixAtoms(indices=[atom.index for atom in adslab if (atom.tag == 0)])
+cons = FixAtoms(indices=[atom.index for atom in adslab if (atom.tag == 0)])
 adslab.set_constraint(cons)
 adslab.center(vacuum=13.0, axis=2)
 adslab.set_pbc(True)
 adslab.set_calculator(EMT())

-os.makedirs('data', exist_ok=True)
+os.makedirs("data", exist_ok=True)

 # Define structure optimizer - LBFGS.
 Run for 100 steps,
 # or if the max force on all atoms (fmax) is below 0 ev/A.
 # fmax is typically set to 0.01-0.05 eV/A,
 # for this demo however we run for the full 100 steps.

 dyn = LBFGS(adslab, trajectory="data/toy_c3h8_relax.traj")